At Leamington Community Primary school we REUSE, RECYCLE, REPAIR and REDUCE.

 One of the most exciting things about being a parent is teaching your child new skills, values and talents.
 So why not invest quality time teaching them how to keep their planet clean, green and beautiful – for all our futures?

-Kids love being given responsibilities for special tasks.
+Children love being given responsibilities for special tasks.
 So enthuse them about recycling and get them to help you with the task of collecting and sorting all the household recyclable waste each week.

 A good way to start is to involve them in how and where you store recyclable items – this may mean organising separate bins for paper, plastics, cardboard and so on.
 Get them to help you when cooking, too, as they can open packets, decide what can be recycled and put them in the correct bin.